marcusmchale/algrow/README.md

 subject may not always be readily distinguished from background.
 For example, in our apparatus for Ulva phenotyping, microalgal growth occupies a similar colourspace to the Ulva subject.
 Similarly, in our apparatus for Palmaria phenotying, leaching pigments can accumulate on the surface of nylon mesh making the distinction of these colours more difficult.
-These colour gradients also result in poor performance for existing solutions like kmeans clustering (e.g. KmSeg).
+These colour gradients also result in poor performance for existing solutions like kmeans clustering (e.g. KmSeg), due to poorly defined decision boundaries.

-To more allow user supervised definition of the target colourspace, we have developed in AlGrow, an interactive GUI.
+To allow user supervised definition of the target colour decision boundary, we have developed AlGrow, with an interactive graphical user interface (GUI).
 In this interface, the pixel colours are presented in a 3-dimensional (3D) plot in Lab colourspace.
-Colours can be selected either in this 3D plot or from the source image.
-When sufficient colours are selected (>=4), a hull can be generated, either the convex hull or an alpha hull which permits concave surfaces and disjoint regions.
+Colours can be selected by shift-clicking, either in this 3D plot or on the source image.
+When sufficient colours are selected (>=4), a 3D-hull can be generated, either the convex hull or an alpha hull which permits concave surfaces and disjoint regions.

 To automate annotation, we implemented a strategy to detect circular regions of high contrast.
 This readily detects the subjects in our apparatus, due to high contrast holding rings (now paint-marker applied to the apparatus) but also the circular surface of typical plant pots.
 We then cluster these circles into plates/trays and assign indices based on relative positions.
-Importantly, this method of relative indexation supports movement of plates and trays across an image series, easing the previously time-consuming process.
+Importantly, this method of relative indexation supports movement of plates and trays across an image series, replacing a previously time-consuming process.

 # Issues specific to prior strategy
 Manual adjustment of fixed thresholds for segmentation in ImageJ is time-consuming and